volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

   The truth is that the vast majority of the applications we build do not require strong performance optimizations unless they are very complex.

-  It doesn't really matter if your table component in the landing page does a few extra re-renders, as the user wouldn't even notice it.
+  It doesn't really matter if your table component on the landing page does a few extra re-renders, as the user wouldn't even notice it.
 * **we think it would be someone else's problem**

   You feel the pressure, the deadline is tight and the fix to the annoying bug that occurred just a few hours before the release has not yet been found.